 Department: College of Health and Human Services (CHHS)

-The George Mason University Department of Global and Community Health invites applications for nine-month, tenure-track, state-funded, Assistant Professor with expertise in epidemiology, beginning August 2017 or January 2018, to join a growing department dedicated to the ideals of diversity and inclusion, health equity, and social justice among underserved domestic and global populations.
+The George Mason University, College of Health and Human Services, Department of Rehabilitation Science invites applications for a full-time, nine-month, tenure-track faculty position in Rehabilitation Science (RHBS) in the area of Human Motion, Function, and Performance.
 George Mason University has a strong institutional commitment to the achievement of excellence and diversity among its faculty and staff, and strongly encourages candidates to apply who will enrich Mason's academic and culturally inclusive environment.

 Salary: Commensurate with education and experience.